 It may be different in your home town, but at CSUF, all waste is collected together and separated at a central site.
 The paper, cardboard, plastic, etc that's thrown into the campus trash is recycled.

-How do I dispose of E-Waste such as printers, laptops and electronic devices?
+Disposing of E-Waste such as printers, laptops and electronic devices

-All computers, monitors, cell phones, printers, electronic equipment/cords, and appliances are disposed as E-Waste by Physical Plant.
+All computers, monitors, cell phones, printers, electronic equipment/cords, and appliances are disposed as E-Waste.
+Roll-out computers and equipment must be recycled through IT.
+Call X7777.
+All other ewaste is handled by Physical Plant.
 Call the Facilities Planning Service Center at x3494.

-Who should I call if I see something other than water going into the storm drain?
+What should I do if I see something, other than water, going into the storm drain?